waiel/laravel-tenancy.com/resources/markdown/documentation/implementation/migrations.md

 ##### About the database/migrations path

-It's not wise to store the tenant specific migrations inside your global database/migrations directory.
+It's not wise to store the tenants migrations inside your global `database/migrations` directory.
 Laravel by default runs these migrations when calling the `php artisan migrate` command.
-Even though you can suggest a connection during that command, it's much cleaner to store these migrations inside your tenancy directory, eg `storage/app/tenancy/migrations` for instance.
+Even though you can suggest a connection during that command, it's much cleaner to store these migrations inside a separate directory, e.g. `database/tenancy/migrations`.
+The migrations for the system database can stay in `database/migrations`.

 ##### Default migrations for new tenants